VincentGagnonDev/Wackbid/CUSTOM_TITLE_FEATURE.md

-# Custom Auction Title Feature
+# Custom Auction Title Feature - UPDATED

 ## Overview
 Users now have the option to provide a custom title when creating auctions.
-If no title is provided, the auction will automatically use the NFT's name as the title.
+If no title is provided, the auction will automatically use the NFT's name (from metadata) or NFT type name as the title.

 ## Changes Made